Barbara Marx Hubbard: Personal life and death

-Hubbard's daughter Alexandra Morton is a marine biologist and her sister Patricia Ellsberg is the wife of Pentagon Papers whistleblower Daniel Ellsberg.
+Hubbard's daughter Alexandra Morton is a marine biologist and her sister Patricia Ellsberg was married to the Pentagon Papers whistleblower Daniel Ellsberg.

 Hubbard fell ill with knee swelling on April 3, 2019, and was taken to the Medical Center of the Rockies in Loveland, Colorado, to receive treatment.
 She was later sent to the hospital emergency room.
 On April 6, a doctor reported that she had not woken from treatment easily and her condition continued to worsen.
 On April 8, Hubbard expressed that she was preparing to leave and died on April 10.